 Frequently asked questions

-Employees interact with Moveworks through chat applications like Slack or Microsoft Teams, or via web portals.
-The platform's AI reasoning engine interprets natural language requests, plans out the necessary steps, and then executes actions across various integrated business applications.
+Employees interact with Moveworks through chat apps like Slack or Microsoft Teams, or via a web browser.
+ServiceNow EmployeeWorks connects Moveworks' conversational AI and enterprise search with ServiceNow's unified workflows.
+The underlying Reasoning Engine interprets natural language requests, plans the steps needed to resolve them, and executes actions across connected business systems like Workday, Salesforce, and ServiceNow -- without requiring human involvement at each step.

 Article by